-They may look very similar and are often mistaken for one another.
-But black raspberries are not the same fruit as blackberries.
-However, both are highly nutritious and can be enjoyed in a multitude of ways.
+Often mistaken for one another, black raspberries are not the same fruit as blackberries.
+However, both are highly nutritious and can be enjoyed in many ways.

 It’s hard to tell them apart when they’re on the vine.
 Blackberries may be thornier than black raspberries, but thornless blackberries also exist.